More about Daniel in the Lions' Den

 Here is what Wikipedia says about Daniel in the Lions' Den (Rubens)

 Daniel in the Lions' Den is a painting from around 1615 by the Flemish artist Peter Paul Rubens which is displayed in the National Gallery of Art in Washington, D.C.
-The painting depicts Daniel in the event of Daniel in the Lions Den.
-The artwork was owned by Charles I of England after being given by Dudley Carleton, 1st Viscount Dorchester.
-Now, the painting hangs in the National Gallery of Art in Washington, DC.
+The painting depicts Daniel in the biblical story of Daniel in the Lions' Den.
+The artwork was owned by Charles I of England after it was given to him by Dudley Carleton, 1st Viscount Dorchester.
+The painting currently hangs in the National Gallery of Art in Washington, DC.

 Check out the full Wikipedia article about Daniel in the Lions' Den (Rubens)